Grant Funding and Nonprofits

 - Grassroots Fund supporting New England

-Sustainability Coordinator Stephen Dotson works within Brattleboro’s Planning Department to “make Brattleboro more liveable, for longer, for everyone.”
+Sustainability Coordinator Stephen Dotson works within Brattleboro’s Planning Services Department to “make Brattleboro more liveable, for longer, for everyone.”
 Stephen works closely with nonprofits and grant-funded projects in the area.
 He can assist with tasks like forming a 501(c)(3), connecting with fiscal sponsors, and coordinating efforts with existing projects.
 For help from Stephen, please check the relevant options on the Grants Research Request form.